 These AMP pages have been adopted by businesses across a variety of industries, with 1.5 billion already published.
 They have been particularly popular with sites that promote news-related articles, but they have also seen adoption in industries like e-commerce.
 Ebay was a pioneer site in this sector, marking up 8 million pages for AMP to enhance the user experience.

-If you have questions about AMP, we are your digital marketing experts, ready to answer them.
+If you have questions about AMP, we are your digital marketing experts, ready to answer them and provide related services.
 Here is what you need to know about these pages.

 What is an AMP page?

 AMP pages have been completely optimized for readability and speed.
 When the sites appear in the SERPs, they have a small lightning symbol next to them to let users know that this site will load even faster.
 This helps to draw user’s attention and can help increase the attention your pages receive.